PacktPublishing/Mastering-JIRA-7-Second-Edition/README.md

 ##Instructions and Navigations
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

-The chapters 1 to 8,10 to 13, and, 15 to 18 does not contain code files.
+The chapters 1 to 8, 10 to 13, and 15 to 18 does not contain code files.

 The code will look like the following:
 ```